 During the 1950’s malaria was eradicated and the population began to expand rapidly.
 Loggers and farmers in search of new fields slowly cleared the jungle.
 Conservationists soon realised that if action were not taken it wouldn’t be long before all the animals of the Terai would be extinct.
 In 1962 King Mahendra designated Chitwan as a rhinoceros preserve.
 In 1973 it was finally gazetted in parliament as the first national park in Nepal.

 Today there are only about a thousand one horned rhinos left in the world, and over 300 of these are in the Chitwan National Park.
 Fewer than 2000 tigers remain in the sub continent, more than 40 live in Chitwan.
-There are many other animals as: the fish eating gharial crocodiles, buffaloes, sloth bear, hog deer and wild peacocks.
+There are many other animals such as: the fish eating gharial crocodiles, buffaloes, sloth bear, hog deer and wild peacocks.
 For amore in-depth study of all the animals in the park you should read The Heart of the Jungle by KK Gurung.
 Remember that although there are many animals to be seen in Chitwan, it is not a zoo.
 Nor is it like the vast open plains of southern Africa.
 It is a small compact jungle park where you must go out and find the animals; it is possible that you may not see anything at all.
 If you rise early in the morning and go on a jungle walk or elephant ride with the park guides, you are very likely to spot some wildlife.
 It should also be noted that there are over 400 species of birds living in the park, and if you are interested in bird watching there will be plenty of opportunities.
 Just ask the Lodge guides all transport, meals and activities are included in your stay.

 Departure: 9 Nov 2014 - 10 day trek From US$2790 pp